xKHUNx/xKHUNx.github.io/_posts/2020-03-26-machine-learning-for-beginners-using-ai-to-write-simple-functions-like-iseven.md

 If you wanted to learn some basic machine learning, or you just wanted to find a fancy new way to write the **isEven()** function, you've come to the right place!
 In this article, I will show you how to leverage on "big data", "A.I." and "machine learning" to write your own **isEven()** function.
 (LOL)

+{% include captioned_image.html
+    src="iseven_with_ml/meme.png"
+    alt="big brain meme"
+    caption="Why solve the problem normally when you can solve them with AI?"
+%}

 ## Introduction
 In this article, you will learn how to code and build a simple machine learning pipeline using scikit-learn libraries in Python.
 For those that are familliar with machine learning, this article provide you a fun (but dumb) way to write the famous **isEven()** function.